 Research into safety in autonomous and semi-autonomous vehicles has, so far, largely been focused on testing and validation through simulation.
 Due to the fact that failure of these autonomous systems is potentially life-endangering, formal methods arise as a complementary approach.
-This project studies the application of formal methods to the verification of a human driver model built using the cognitive architecture, and to the design of correct-by-construction Advanced Driver Assistance Systems (ADAS).

 F. Eiras and M. Lahijanian, “Towards Provably Correct Driver Assistance Systems through Stochastic Cognitive Modeling,” in Robotics: Science and Systems Workshop on Robust Autonomy: Tools for Safety in Real-World Uncertain Environments, 2019.